 - Blood Bank

-- You must have access to a computer and the Internet (preferably high speed access).
+- A computer and the Internet.
 WSU Online is the program through which you will be provided course material, interaction with the course instructor and fellow students, receive up-to-date event calendars, and submit assignments.
 Most university computer labs and libraries will allow you to access the Internet if you do not have access at home.
 The WSU MLS Program utilizes Microsoft Office for all word-processing, spreadsheet and database needs.
 (If needed, you can purchase Microsoft Office Suite with an academic discount through WSU).

 - Minimum overall GPA of 2.5

-Once you have been accepted into the BS online program, you will be required to:
+Once a student has been accepted into the BS online program, they will be sent a formal letter of acceptance and a packet with program information.
+The student will be required to:

-- Sign and return your acceptance paperwork (these will be included in your acceptance packet)
+- Sign and return acceptance paperwork (these will be included in an acceptance packet)

-- Depending on the site you found for support, you may be required to complete a criminal background check, drug screen, and provide proof of your immunizations (note, if you have already completed these requirements as part of your employment with your laboratory, it is possible that you may not be required to repeat the background check and drug screen)
+- Complete a criminal background check, drug screen, and provide proof of your immunizations (note, if a student has already completed these requirements as part of employment with their laboratory, it is possible that they may not be required to repeat the background check and drug screen)